ash-project/ash/README.md

 - Flesh out relationship options
 - Flesh out field options (sortable, filterable, other behavior?)
 - Unit test the Ets data layer
-- Improve pagination in the ETS data layer
 - Rearchitect relationship updates so that they can be sensible authorized.
 As in, which resource is responsible for authorizing updates to a relationship?
 Should there be some unified way to describe it?
 Or is updating a user's posts an entirely separate operation from updating a post's user?
 - Test authorization
 - Validate that all relationships on all resources in the API have destinations _in_ that API, or don't and add in logic to pretend those don't exist through the API.